AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get a List of all Groups on an Identity Provider`

-Get a list of all existing groups on an Identity Provider that supports advanced integration, such as Azure Active Directory.
+Get a list of groups that matches the query string on an identity provider that supports advanced integration, such as Azure Active Directory.
 The prerequisite is that the identity provider must have already consented to sharing access to its directory with the OCS tenant.

 ### Request